Tayphong043/teamcity-documentation/topics/hashicorp-vault.md

 <img src="dk-vaultConnection.png" width="460" alt="Vault connection settings"/>

-1. Navigate to **Administration | &lt;Your Project&gt; | Connections** and click **Add Connection**.
+1. <include from="common-templates.md" element-id="open-project-settings"/>
+2. <include from="common-templates.md" element-id="create-new-connection"/>
-2. Choose **HashiCorp Vault** as the connection type.
+3. Choose **HashiCorp Vault** as the connection type.
-3. Specify the basic connection settings: the connection name, Vault URL and namespace, and an optional ID.
+4. Specify the basic connection settings: the connection name, Vault URL and namespace, and an optional ID.

    * [Vault namespaces](https://developer.hashicorp.com/vault/docs/enterprise/namespaces) allow you to create "vaults within a vault" — isolated tenants inside a single Vault Enterprise instance.
 If you store Vault secrets in this isolated environment, specify its namespace in the **Vault namespace** connection field (for example, `TeamABC/secrets/`).
 Otherwise, leave this setting empty.
    * **ID** is a custom string that identifies this Vault connection.
 You can specify this field if you set up multiple Vault connections and specify which connection a specific parameter should use.
 Otherwise, leave this field blank.
    * **Vault URL** is the address of your Vault instance.
 Local Vault installations (the default URL is `http://localhost:8200`) are also supported.

-4. Choose the desired authentication method.
+5. Choose the desired authentication method.
 TeamCity can authenticate to HCP Vault using a Vault's AppRole, an AWS IAM role, or a directory access protocol (LDAP).

     <tabs>